Fisayomii/Personal-website/README.md

 # Personal-website
-I created this to polish my HTML, CSS and JavaScript skills.
+I am creating this to polish my HTML, CSS and JavaScript skills.